Herbert Bayer: Legacy and influence

 Bayer's works appear in prominent public and private collections including the MIT List Visual Arts Center.
 Bayer designed the Mill Creek Canyon Earthworks, an environmental sculpture located in Kent, Washington.

-In 2019, the philanthropists and entrepreneurs Lynda and Stewart Resnick donated $10 million to the nonprofit Aspen Institute for a center dedicated to Bayer that will be located on the Institute's Aspen Meadows campus, which Bayer designed.
-The facility, the Resnick Center for Herbert Bayer Studies, is to have galleries, educational programs, and an overall aim to provide tools for the preservation and study of Bayer's work.
+In 2019, the philanthropists and entrepreneurs Lynda and Stewart Resnick donated $10 million to the nonprofit Aspen Institute for a center dedicated to Bayer that is located on the Institute's Aspen Meadows campus, in Aspen, Colorado, which Bayer designed.
+The Resnick Center for Herbert Bayer Studiesis an exhibition space and center for the study of art and culture that preserves the art and legacy of Herbert Bayer.
+The Bayer Center promotes a fuller understanding of Bayer—one of the leading figures to translate the Bauhaus movement into an American context—and his contributions to art, design, and architecture.
+It anchors the Aspen Institute’s campus-wide visual arts program, which includes over 7,000 square feet of gallery space and multiple site-specific outdoor art installations.
+The vision is intended to honor Bayer’s interdisciplinary perspective by promoting an understanding of art and design through exhibitions, public programming, and educational initiatives.
+The Bayer Center is free and open to the public.

 Herbert Bayer was the architect for the Modern Art Museum of Fort Worth, in Fort Worth, Texas.
 The institution moved to its new location designed by architect Tadao Ando in 2002.
-The building, owned by the City of Fort Worth, is now the Fort Worth Community Arts Center, which features seven galleries highlighting regional and national artists.
+The building, owned by the City of Fort Worth was, until 2024, home to the Fort Worth Community Arts Center, which featured seven galleries highlighting regional and national artists.